coding610/AI_analyzer/README.md

 ## How?
 It isn't hard to implement this kind of stuff, and there is 100% a libary out there that does the same thing.
-But for this I had some fun with this.
+But for this, I had some fun.
 I created template markdown files that has my own python integration with it.
 Its able to connect to a class and get all of its members and methods and spit it out into the file.
 Its pretty cool!
 To have a closer look, take a look at the templates folder.